West coast USA road trip itinerary

 Go hiking in Zion National Park.

-It’s not that far from Bryce to Zion National Park, so if you like, you can start your day with a nice hike into the canyon before heading out.
-Make your way to Springdale (this small town is the gateway to Zion), drop your car, and take a shuttle bus to the park.
+In the afternoon, make your way to Springdale.
+This small town is the gateway to Zion and the best place to stay.
+Leave your car, and take a shuttle bus to the park.
 Zion is a hiker’s paradise, the trails are awesome.
 Make sure to check out either the Angels Landing Trail or the Observation Point Trail.
 They’re both amazing!

 Day 12, 13 & 14: Las Vegas